RIPE-NCC/ripe-atlas-tools/PACKAGING.md

 you can always just use Daniel's overlay right from GitHub.

+## Debian

+* Apollon Oikonomopoulos

+### Status

+Apollon is working with the RIPE Atlas team to ensure that the package conforms to Debian standards and has volunteered to submit everything once it's ready.

 ## Other Platforms

 We've been talking with members of the community about expanding the package